 Table 4: Emissions intensity ratios for total GHG emissions

 Nostrum recognises that hydrocarbon exploration and production is a major contributor to GHG emissions and consequently we have a responsibility to work to address climate change.
-One of our key CSR goals in 2018 was to better understand and respond to this challenge.
+One of our key CSR goals in 2019 was to minimise the impact of our operations on climate change.
+This remains a key goal for Nostrum.
 During the year we partnered with an external agency to assist us in understanding and reporting on potential impacts to our business.
 We hope this will be a key step in our ongoing efforts to address the issue of climate change long term within our business.

 Climate change can affect our business through physical disruption to operations due to changing weather conditions, legislative and policy changes, technology to help reduce emissions, and future changing energy market demands.
 We plan to more rigorously assess the impact of climate change on our business in the near future, including through portfolio resilience testing.
-Climate change has been added to our risk register for 2018.
+Climate change remains on our risk register for 2020.

 Future GHG reduction initiatives